krykor/hangman-react/readme.md

 - design settings:
   - changing the number of random words
   - choosing a language
-- mark of selected letters
+- adding a category of words

 ## Inspiration